mobify/workshop--adaptivejs-site-1x/README.md

     ![Override the contentBlock](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/XQKwUSv5WGo064c/Screen%20Shot%202015-01-16%20at%2012.15.59%20PM.png)

     If you remember in the previous step, we said that the new view should extend the base view.
-This means that the category template will pull in all of the mark up from the base dust file.
+This means that the category template will use all of the mark up from the base dust file.
 Which by default just displays the full contents of the desktop HTML.

     ![Base template contentBlock](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/Hehqa43UYdVBQxW/Screen%20Shot%202015-02-05%20at%201.41.56%20PM.png)

     By overriding the contentBlock key, we can add our own markup that is specific to this new page.
+For more information, view our documentation on [view inheritance](https://cloud.mobify.com/docs/adaptivejs/adapting/views/#/view-inheritance/) and [block overrides](https://cloud.mobify.com/docs/adaptivejs/adapting/dustjs-cheat-sheet/#/block-overrides/).

 3. Within the contentBlock add the two keys defined in our view file